 “Come along, Fern.
 I promise I will help with everything I have.”
 Miranda said, hoping that everything she had would be enough.

 Later that night, after getting Fern settled in the bed, Miranda rocked in front of the woodstove once again.
 This time, she mulled over the future rather than thinking about the past.
 Fern had insisted that she wanted to get back to her family rather than stay put, and Miranda was fairly certain that the girl would leave on her own if she didn’t go with her.
-That left the old woman to decide whether to take the little girl back to her home village or guide her on to meet her parents in Odessa.
+The old woman couldn’t let that happen.
+Miranda couldn’t decide if she should try to backtrack to the girl’s home village or if she should guide her on to meet her mother in Odessa.

-Reader votes dictated that Fern, Miranda, and Xipilli will be moving on to Odessa.
+Reader votes dictated that Fern, Miranda, and Xipilli would travel to Odessa in search of Fern’s family.